JunwonBang/auto_trader_ai/README.md

 # Cryptocurrency automatic future trading system using Bitget API and Reinforcement Learning

 ## Preparation
-### 1. Create .env file with 'api_key', 'secret_key', 'passphrase' which can be obtained from your Bitget account.
+### Create .env file with 'api_key', 'secret_key', 'passphrase' which can be obtained from your Bitget account.
-e.g.
+e.g.,
 ```
 api_key='your_api_key'
 secret_key='your_secret_key'
 passphrase='your_passphrase'
 ```
-### 2. Create virtual environment and install requirements.
+### Create virtual environment and install requirements.

 `python3 -m venv <name of the virtual environment>`